-Simple resume templates for every job
+Simple resume templates are best for job applicants who:

 The Professional template in the combination format elegantly emphasizes Quincy Smith’s top skills while neatly displaying his experience.